Top 12 questions New Yorkers ask their mortgage bankers

-To accelerate your learning curve, Brittney Baldwin, vice president of National Cooperative Bank, rounds up 12 of the most frequent questions she hears from co-op and condo buyers.
+To accelerate your learning curve, Ryan Greer, senior vice president at National Cooperative Bank, rounds up 12 of the most frequent questions she hears from co-op and condo buyers.

 1. What’s the difference between working with a bank and working with a mortgage broker?

 2. What’s a portfolio loan?

 Banks offer a variety of home loans.
 You may hear the term “portfolio” or “saleable” when you are doing your research.
 A saleable mortgage means the bank or mortgage lender will likely sell the loan (for example, to Fannie Mae or Freddie Mac).
 That’s not the case with a portfolio lender or portfolio loan.

-In that situation, Baldwin says, “the bank will hold the loan in its own portfolio or on the bank’s books and not sell the loan."
+In that situation, Greer says, “the bank will hold the loan in its own portfolio or on the bank’s books and not sell the loan."

 3. How do I get pre-qualified for a mortgage?

-“Typically you fill out a standard residential loan application, listing your name, current address, date of birth, income and assets, and other property owned,” Baldwin says.
+“Typically you fill out a standard residential loan application, listing your name, current address, date of birth, income, and assets, and other property owned,” Greer says.
 “You also authorize a credit check, which is the only outside source of information that is checked at this point in the process.”

 Pre-qualification is quick and relatively painless.
-In National Cooperative Bank’s case, the bank (which, despite its name, lends to condo buyers too) usually tells borrowers whether they’re qualified within about 10 minutes, Baldwin says.
+In National Cooperative Bank’s case, the bank (which, despite its name, lends to condo buyers too) usually tells borrowers whether they’re qualified within about 10 minutes, Greer says.
 You can print out your own pre-qualification letter, which a real estate broker may want to see before showing apartments and which you’ll need to submit with an offer letter.